rchargel/zlib-config/README.md

 10. Added the ConfigurableDateFormat to allow configuration of Date and Calendar objects.
 11. Added the ConfigurableNumberFormat to allow number to be represented in properties files in binary, octal, decimal, or hexidecimal.

-__Snapshot 1.5.1: ...__
+__Release 1.5.1: 2013-10-09__

 1. Added a static method to ConfigurationUtilities: `ConfigurationUtilities.loadProperties(String filePath)` to simplify reading properties files.
-2. Added a static method to ConfigurationUtilities: `ConfigurationUtilities.configureBean(Object bean, Properties properties)` to simplify configure beans.
+2. Added a static method to ConfigurationUtilities: `ConfigurationUtilities.configureBean(Object bean, Properties properties)` to simplify bean configuration.
 3. Changed the DefaultConfigurationSourceProvider to be able to read properties files from the root of the classpath, as well as the standard location.
 3. Moved primary documentation from the *Maven* site plugin to the README.md.